-The Records Office records and processes all academic records in accordance with the academic policies established by the Academic Council.
-The Records Office provides services to both faculty and students for maintaining and distributing academic information.
+The Registrar's Office records and processes all academic records in accordance with the academic policies established by the Academic Council.
+The Registrar's Office provides services to both faculty and students for maintaining and distributing academic information.

 Residence Halls